DerpaholicRex/z3rsim_offline/README.md

 However, until the Kyong returns, feel free to make contributions here.

 If @Kyong wants me to take this down at any point, please ask and i'll do so gladly, until that point i'll provide it to anyone in the community who is interested
-(alternatively if you want to share the source code, i'd love tbat over what i had to do here)
+(alternatively if you want to share the source code, i'd love that over what i had to do here)